EvanHuang7/ai-tools/README.md

 5. 🚨 Important: We need to set up Docker engine and app containers would auto-restart if VM reboots

-- Set the Docker daemon start automatically at system boot.
+- Set the Docker daemon start automatically at VM reboots.

   - 1st cli is to turn on the existing systemd service file of `Docker`, so that `Docker` auto-restart when VM or system reboots. (systemd service file of `Docker` is created when installing `Docker`, but it is not enabled automatically.)
   - 2nd cli is to verify the `Docker` systemd service is active or not.